 THE IRON LADY

-I think it would have helped The Iron Lady tremendously if Morgan's script had kept a stricter focus on certain aspects of Thatcher's reign.
-For example, I think a better movie would/could have been made if we had set The Iron Lady at the end of her term, the furor over the poll tax and the attempted coup prompting those memories of her rise to power.
-By setting now, in the twilight of her days, with her slipping into dementia and seeing a husband long-dead, it runs the risk of making Thatcher look downright crazy (whether this was the intent of those involved I can't say, only guess).
-The flaws in the structure of The Iron Lady force the story to go for a 'greatest hits'-style of storytelling: well, she gets elected, well, somehow she gets to lead the Conservative Party, well, she gets into a war over remote British islands near Argentina, well, she puts forth a taxation plan that no one (neither public or party) supports.
-By going for this, whatever power Thatcher had for her admirers or passionate hatred she inspired among her detractors we get few hints of.
-There is always the danger of getting lost in the story if one doesn't already have some knowledge of the Thatcher years or of Thatcher herself.
+I think it would have helped The Iron Lady tremendously if Morgan's script had kept a stricter focus on certain aspects of Thatcher's tenure.
+For example, I think a better movie would/could have been made if we had set The Iron Lady at the end of her term, the furor over the Poll Tax and the attempted coup prompting those memories of her rise to power.
+By setting the film now, in the twilight of her days, with her slipping into dementia and seeing a husband long-dead, it runs the risk of making Thatcher look downright crazy (whether this was the intent of those involved I can't say, only guess).

 A side note: Thomas Newman's score was appropriately stirring in the quick rise to her Premiership, a sequence that will thrill conservatives and even stir liberals to be enthralled with the Rise of Woman.